-Battery manufacturers recommend letting your battery sit about a minute once you remove the sticker/tab before putting the battery in the hearing aid.
+Battery manufacturers recommend letting your battery sit about a minute once you remove the sticker/ tab before putting the battery in the hearing aid.
 Giving the battery that extra minute allows air to enter and fully activate your battery.
+Do not remove the sticker until you need a battery.
+The sticker extends the shelf-life of the battery.

-Don't skimp on batteries
+Don't Skimp On Batteries